 Courthouse – Revelstoke

 Location: 1123 Second Street West / Kootenay Street

 Style: Neo-Classical / Beaux Arts

 Contractor: Foute & Pradolini of Revelstoke

 Description: The building faces west and is a four story red coloured brick and stone structure.
-The building is located on spacious landscaped grounds.
+The building is located on spacious landscaped grounds in the centre of Revelstoke.
 The west front has a large portico with entrance on the first story and four columns rising from the second story to the top of the third story and with pediment above.
 The fourth story is recessed.
 On the roof is a large white colored dome with green coloured roof.
+The building houses the Supreme Court and the Provincial Court.
 The building was renovated in 1973 to 1977.